desdai/SciEvent/README.md

-## LLMs & Human performance
+# LLMs & Human performance
-LLMs are given same input as human to ensure fair evaluation, and all LLMs share same input format and output format,
+LLMs are given same input as human to ensure fair evaluation, and all LLMs share same input format and output format.

-### Prompting
+## Prompting

 This section provides comprehensive guidance on running the SciEvent Large Language Model (LLM) pipeline for scientific event extraction tasks.